lemlac/mulem/docs/reference.md

 5. `( 1 * 2 * 3 + 4 )`
 6. `( 10 )`

-Tuples are transparent by default, and a tuple with only one position component and no named components is equal to just its position component. *For an explaination why, see [Tuples](#Tuples).* Semantically, this makes sese.
+Tuples are transparent by default, and a tuple with only one position component and no named components is equal to just its position component. *For an explanation why, see [Tuples](#Tuples).* Semantically, this makes sese.
 If you have a parenthetical expressions, you essentially have a tuple of one.
 Some languages make a distinction between tuples and parenthetical expressions with syntax like `(10,)`, but this is not necessary in Mulang.

 - `(10) == (10).0`
 - `(10).0 == 10`